viktorholk/push-notifications-api/README.md

 ## API Push Notifications
-Send mobile push notifications through your own hosted api There is currently only being developed on the android app.<br>
+Send mobile push notifications through your a REST API.<br>
+There is currently only being developed on the android app.<br>